-Within 4-6 years after infection, 20% of infected cats become sick and die.
+Within 4-6 years after infection, only 20% of cats infected with FIV become sick and die.
 Over 50% will remain completely free of symptoms.
-FIV is a slow-developing virus, and does NOT guarantee that a cat will get sick and die.
+FIV is a slow-developing virus, and does NOT guarantee that a cat will get sick and die!
 Most cats live a normal lifespan with FIV.

 The FIV virus is transmitted through deep bite wounds, and can only live for a few seconds in the open air.
 Free-roaming, aggressive, un-neutered male cats are most likely to transmit and become infected with the virus.
 FIV is not transmitted through fleas, urine, feces, or mother cats’ milk.
 FIV is not sexually transmitted.

 Kittens do not inherit FIV from their mothers.
 They will have antibodies, but are not infected.
 They will lose the antibodies as they grow up, and eventually lose all antibody protection and test negative.
 Because they can have a false positive result on the FIV test, kittens should not be tested.

 FIV is NOT contagious to other species!
 Humans, dogs, horses, birds, etc. are in no danger.

 The best ways to prevent the spread of FIV are to spay/neuter your cat, and keep it indoors at all times.

 FIV is found world-wide.
 It was first discovered in 1986 in the United States.
 In the United States, of those infected, about 75% are aggressive males and 25% are females.
 Overall, the incidence is 1.5-3% of healthy cats.

 In households with stable cat social structures, there is little chance of biting or fighting, and thus very little risk of infection.